+Emergencies can happen at any time, that’s why it’s important to know what parts of Medicare cover emergency room visits.
 Let’s take a dive into what Part A, Part B, and Medigap plans cover in the event of an emergency.
-We will also go over the primary differences between emergency rooms and urgent care centers.

-Medicare Part A will help cover a portion of the costs from your hospital stay, once your deductible has been met.
-As of 2019, the Part A deductible is $1,364, for each benefit period.
+Part A is your hospital or inpatient coverage.
+It will help cover a portion of the costs from your emergency room or hospital stay, once your deductible has been met.

 Part A coverage includes: